-4.1 The service provider may call upon third parties (e.g. subsuppliers, subcontractors) for the rendering of its services only with the prior written consent of the client.
-The service provider shall remain liable for service provision in accordance with the contract by the third parties called upon.

-4.2 Substitution is excluded unless otherwise expressly agreed.

-4.3 The parties shall impose the obligations set out in sections 3 (deployment of employees), 5 (workplace health and safety provisions, employment conditions, equal pay for men and women, and environmental law), 16 (confidentiality) and 17 (data protection and data security) on the third parties called upon (e.g. suppliers, subcontractors, substitutes).
+- 4.1 The contractor may engage third parties (e.g. suppliers, subcontractors) for the rendering of its services only with the prior written consent of the client.
+The contractor shall remain liable for the provision of goods/services in accordance with the contract by the third parties called upon. - 4.2 Substitution is excluded unless otherwise expressly agreed. - 4.3 The parties shall impose the obligations set out in sections 3 (deployment of employees), 5 (workplace health and safety provisions, employment conditions, equal pay for men and women, and environmental law), 16 (confidentiality) and 17 (data protection and data security) on the third parties called upon (e.g. suppliers, subcontractors, substitutes).